Open Access

 Search the Library

-At Oxford Brookes we have an Open Access policy which generally supports Open Access publication for all research outputs.
+At Oxford Brookes University, we have an Open Access policy which generally supports Open Access publication for all research outputs.
 We have an institutional repository, called RADAR (Research Archive and Digital Assets Repository), which is a key tool for sharing Oxford Brookes' Open Access research with researchers from other institutions and the general public.

 Routes to Open Access